gsk-gagan/site_code/gagansite/README.md

-hugo server - To test the site git submodule add -b main git_repo_url public - To create submodul hugo -t theme_name - To generate stuff in the public directory
+hugo server - To test the site git submodule add -b main git_repo_url public - To create submodul hugo -t theme_name - To generate stuff in the public directory hugo new post/post_name.md - To create new post